You might think frugal living is reusing your teabags or forgoing avocado toast.

 We all know that the best frugality tips include spending less – that includes interest payments too!
 Most of us end up paying back our car, home or student loans twice when we count the interest payments.

-Gradually increase payments where you can (you’ll be saving more from living a frugal life), and you’ll soon become pretty fired up about destroying your debt (read this if you are interested in how I got out of debt and became a saver).
+Gradually increase payments where you can (you’ll be saving more from living a frugal life), and you’ll soon become pretty fired up about destroying your debt.

 More helpful resources: